brianshumate/rover/README.md

 A CLI tool called `rover` that is written in [Go](https://golang.org/)

+`rover` is a relatively small (12MB) static binary that is specifically aimed at systems running FreeBSD, Linux, and macOS for the time being.

 ## Building

-If you have a Go environment established, you can install and run the `rover` command like this:
+If you have a Go environment, you can install and run the `rover` command like this:

 ```
 $ go get github.com/brianshumate/rover